AbrarShakhi/event-management-project/README.md

 # event-management-project [Alpha_Version]

-In this project we are requared to build an Event management project.
+In this project we are requared to build an Event management project. **Under development**

 ---

 ### Test executable file

 here is the executable jar file in a zip folder. download to test the app.
-[Click here](bin/event-management-project.zip).
+[Click here](bin/).
 You need to extract the zip file and open this jar file.

 ---